You Earned a Ticket!

 The previous lesson explained California's school funding system, particularly the Local Control Funding Formula (LCFF).

-This lesson focuses on the important funds that are not part of LCFF.
+This lesson focuses on the important state and federal funds that are not part of LCFF.

 What are categorical funds?

-In many cases, categorical programs are connected with Federal funding.
-In other cases, they are created as temporary state-funded programs.
+In some cases, categorical programs are connected with federal funding.
+In other cases, they are created in response to state-defined priorities.

 Federal law requires schools to provide "specially defined instruction, and related services… to meet the unique needs of a child with a disability."
 It's the biggest categorical program in education.

-Approximately one of every eight students in California students is identified for Special Education services, an increase from one in ten in the early 2000s, driven significantly by autism.
+Approximately one of every eight students in California students is identified for Special Education services.
+This rate has modestly increased since the early 2000s, driven significantly by autism.
 Most of these students require services that cost only modestly more than a normal program, but some students need intensive interventions that cost far more.
 The average cost of education for special ed students is more than double the norm.

 Both federal and state laws require public schools to educate all students, including those with special needs.
-Categorical funds from the state and federal government are meant to support the cost of Special Education, but the categorical funds do not cover the full cost of providing these services.
-Much of the cost of providing special education falls to local school districts.
+Categorical funds for Special Education are set aside by both the state budget and the federal government, but the categorical funds do not cover the full cost.
+It falls to local school districts to make good on the legal obligation to educate all kids.

 The federal government has a weak record when it comes to delivering on its commitments to fund special education.
-In 2018-19, federal funding for special education fell short by a whopping $3.2 billion, more than $4,000 per identified student.
-Local school districts are obligated to use their general purpose funding to make up the difference, effectively reducing the amount they have for their basic programs.
+For example, in 2018-19 federal funding for special education in California fell short by a whopping $3.2 billion, more than $4,000 per identified student.
+Local school districts are obligated to make up the difference, effectively reducing the amount they have for their basic programs.

 Federal funds cover about a tenth of the cost of special education

 Special education funding is a lightning rod for complaints.
 Local districts say it costs them too much.
 Parents and teachers worry that students don’t get the services they should.
 And policymakers struggle to even make sense of how the system works.
 There is widespread agreement that the system needs to be rebuilt, but not strong agreement about how to do it.
-LCFF reform specifically excluded special education funding, leaving improvement of that part of the school funding system for another time.
+When California reinvented school finance in 2014 with the Local Control Funding Formula (LCFF, explained in Lesson 8.5), reform of the special education funding system was omitted.
+It remains a categorical program.
 For more about special education, see Ed100 Lesson 2.7.

 How does funding work for school facilities?